 raising the threshold for GST registration from Rs.
 20 lakh to Rs.
 40 lakh;

-raising the limit for composition scheme from Rs.
+raising the limit for the composition scheme from Rs.
 75 lakh to Rs.
 1.5 crore;

-and lowering the tax rate under that scheme to producers from 2% to 1%.
+and lowering the tax rate under that scheme for producers from 2% to 1%.